Sandbox game: Characteristics

 An open-ended sandbox experience is sometimes contrasted with goal-oriented gameplay.
 Sandbox design usually minimizes the importance of goals.
-Rather than 'winning' a game, a sandbox design allows player to 'complete' a game by exploring and actualizing all of its options.
+Rather than 'winning' a game, a sandbox design allows players to 'complete' a game by exploring and actualizing all of its options.
 This lack of victory condition may define sandbox as not a game at all.
 "For many, a game needs rules and a goal to be a game, which excludes sandbox/simulators."
 In sandbox mode, "the game resembles a tool more than a conventional video game".